1999/inbox-sample/README.md

     lastDate // thread's last message date
     avatar // thread's last message (not sent!) avatar (ref users)
     participants: [users]
-    selected // either thread is open or not menuItems // tags
+    checked // either thread is checked or not open // either thread is open or not menuItems // tags
     active // thread is not open, just active